-To begin with, just a brief about hydrotherapy – Hydrotherapy is that method of naturopathy where in water is put to use in various forms and types to relieve physical and mental ailments and to recharge our vitality.
+To begin with, just a brief about hydrotherapy – Hydrotherapy is that method of naturopathy wherein water is put to use in various forms and types.
+This is used to relieve physical and mental ailments and to recharge our vitality.
 Read more on hydrotherapy here.
-Since water is the primary element used to used in hydrotherapy, we must understand the effect of hot and cold water on our various systems and thus we would be able to make effective use of the same.
+Since water is the primary element used to used in hydrotherapy, we must understand the effect of water temperature on our various systems.
+Thus we would be able to make effective use of the same.

-- Skin – Application of cold/ very cold water on skin for a short period of time produces pallor and coldness of skin because of the contraction of capillaries.
-Once the application stops, the pallor and blueness disappears and redness appears.
-But apart from these physical changes cold water application refines the hair and skin by helping to tighten the cuticles and pores which prevents it from getting clogged – remember the ice cold water that is used for facialsJ
+- Skin – Application of cold/ very cold water on the skin for a short period of time produces pallor and coldness of skin because of the contraction of capillaries.
+Once the application stops, the pallor and blueness disappear and redness appears.
+But apart from these physical changes, cold water application refines the hair and skin.
+It helps to tighten the cuticles and pores which prevent it from getting clogged – remember the ice cold water that is used for facials.

-- Muscles – A short cold bath or douche or spray for a few seconds increases muscular energy and causes contraction of smooth muscles and blood vessels.
-Like athletes have a practice of taking ice baths post training to reduce muscle soreness, similarly we can practice a very quick cold shower after a gym workout or a run to reduce the muscle soreness.
+- Muscles – A short cold bath or douche or spray for a few seconds increases muscular energy.
+It also causes contraction of smooth muscles and blood vessels.
+Like athletes have a practice of taking ice baths post training to reduce muscle soreness.
+Similarly, we can practice a very quick cold shower after a gym workout or a run to reduce the muscle soreness.

 - Skin – Water applied at temperatures 99-101 F dilates the capillary vessels and relaxes the surface vessels.
 Thus, a general hot bath relaxes the body.
 Heating of the skin is beneficial in cases of rheumatism with painful joints.